Accommodation Recognition Payment Scheme: Your questions answered

 ARP is paid by electronic fund transfer (EFT) to the bank account that has been nominated on the application.
 Payments can be made to an Irish, UK, SEPA, N26 or Revolut bank account.

-ARP is paid on the second Tuesday of each month, and includes any arrears that are due.
+ARP is paid on the second Tuesday of each month, and includes arrears that may be due, up to a maximum of six months from the date of application.

-Getting ARP if you can only host a person for 3 months
+Can you get ARP if you can only host a person for 3 months?

 When you apply for the ARP you commit to host a temporary protection beneficiary for at least 6 months.
 In the absence of that commitment, you cannot apply for the recognition payment.